 Built in 1974 over the remains of a Roman villa, the Romano-Germanic Museum in Cologne houses an extensive collection of Roman artefacts from the Roman settlement of Colonia Claudia Ara Agrippinensium (named after Agrippina the Younger, born in Cologne), the capital of the Imperial Province of Germania Inferior.
 The museum houses the largest worldwide collection… Continue reading The Nerva-Antonines in Cologne

-About halfway along today's via del Corso, once called via Lata, a large arch of Roman age spanned the street up to the mid 17th century.
-It was earlier known as the Arcus Hadriani, but from the sixteenth century it was called Arco di Portogallo (Arch of Portual) because it adjoined the residence of the Portuguese ambassador,… Continue reading The Hadrianic reliefs from the Arch of Portugal (Arco di Portogallo), Rome
+About halfway along today’s via del Corso, once called via Lata, a large arch of Roman age spanned the street up to the mid 17th century.
+It was earlier known as the Arcus Hadriani, but from the 16th century, it was called Arco di Portogallo (Arch of Portugal) because it adjoined the residence of the Portuguese… Continue reading The Hadrianic reliefs from the Arch of Portugal (Arco di Portogallo), Rome

 The Temple of Divus Antoninus and Divus Faustina (Templum Divi Antonini et Divae Faustinae) was built by the emperor Antoninus Pius in A.D.
 141 on the north side of the Via Sacra shortly after the death of his wife, the empress Faustina.
 When Antoninus Pius died in A.D.
 161 (on 7th March), the temple was… Continue reading Photoset: The temple of Antoninus and Faustina, Rome